 If at all possible, try to get your puppy on a day where you have a couple days off in a row.
-New puppies cry at night, sometimes it can be for hours and it is LOUD.
+New puppies cry at night and it is LOUD.
 Consider ear plugs for you and your family.
 A normal reaction would be to go to the crying puppy in order to sooth them, or perhaps to sit with them to prevent the crying until they fall asleep.
-That is NOT in anyone's best interest.
-Be Strong!
 Soothing them when they cry will teach them the wrong lesson.
 You must try to think like a puppy.
 For example, if you cry, and someone comes to console you, you would learn that crying is great!
 You get attention!
 It does not take long for the puppy to learn to cry for attention and love.
 If you do happen to go to them, or, anyone in the family does, you will be extending the number of days they will cry when left alone.
 What could have been a few nights of adjustment turns into weeks of sleep deprivation and frustration for you.
 For the puppy it would be the beginning of an unhealthy relationship with their crate.
+Instead before bedtime play crate games, feed them in their crate and place a blanket with the scent of their littermate or mom in the crate with them.

 Speaking of crates.
 I know some people think putting their puppy in a “cage” is mean.
 Try to look at it this way.
 When the dog is crated at night you won't be waking up to potty messes in the house.
 These potty messes can lead to increased difficulty house training.
 The puppy will establish their “bathroom” is at the foot of your steps, upstairs, or in your child’s room.
 Crating your puppy will greatly reduce “accidents” Puppies don't want to potty where they sleep and will try hard to avoid it.
 Another important reason to crate your puppy is to help the puppy feel safe.
 They don't know you or your family and they are unfamiliar with your house.
 Crating them will give them a place to feel safe, their own space.
 The crate can be temporary.
 Use a crate until your dog can be trusted to not chew or potty in your home when you aren't there.
 With a consistent routine this will take a few months.
 They can be trained to sleep in beds at the foot of your bed once they are house trained.
 If they develop a healthy relationship with their crate then you will find them in there on their own often.
 Dogs are pack animals that lived in dens before being domesticated.
 The crate provides safety from ‘predators’ and allows them to feel safe and protected.